10 Ways to Spend More Time Outdoors This Summer

 5. Plan a Picnic or a Cookout

 You have to eat, so why not eat outdoors?
 Bring your family and friends together for a picnic at the park or a cookout in the backyard.
-This is a great way to get everyone outside for a couple hours at a time, especially if you keep everyone cool and hydrated with a portable Primo water dispenser.
+This is a great way to get everyone outside for a couple of hours at a time, especially if you keep everyone cool and hydrated with a Primo Water Portable Water Dispenser.

 6. Get Rowdy at a Playground

 Outdoor playtime is crucial for kids, helping them develop their risk-reward skills, creativity, problem-solving skills and even their social skills.3 While school’s out, your kids can still get plenty of the outdoor exercise and play they need at local parks and playgrounds.
 Plus, you get to enjoy that good outdoor time with them.

 It’s easier to spend time outside if you have a dedicated outdoor space.
 Creating an outdoor space could mean investing in some patio furniture, or it could mean spreading out a beach towel at a nearby greenspace every day.
 Find an area outside that you find relaxing and can visit regularly—whether that’s in your own backyard or under a favorite tree at a public park—and make it comfortable however suits you.

 Sometimes all it takes is some company to make a new habit stick.
 If you’re trying to make going outdoors a regular habit, then invite a friend or family member to go on daily or weekly walks with you.
 This is a great way to connect one-on-one with someone while getting in outdoor time and good exercise.
 Now that’s multitasking!

 Motivate yourself to go find new adventures in the great outdoors with a dedicated nature journal.
 Every time you go outside, jot down notes, draw quick sketches or collect mementos from your journey.
 Keeping a nature journal can be a meditative and creative experience that not only gets you outside more often but also records great memories from all your outdoor adventures.